MohitMahajan03/Final-Year-Eng/7th-sem/PE4/NPTEL/week4.md

 ### Reconnaissance

->It is the process of collectoin as much information as possible about a target network.
+>It is the process of collecting as much information as possible about a target network.

 * Required for identifying ways to intrude into the victim's networks system
 * It is the first step before mounting any attack